Annuities

 For example, if you have a 15-year Guaranteed Period and pass away 10 years after starting the payments, your beneficiaries will receive the payments due to you for the remaining 5 years.

-The duration of the Guaranteed Period can be 5, 10, 15, or even 20 years, depending on your age at the time of collection and eligibility.
+The Guaranteed Period can be 5, 10, 15, or even 20 years, depending on your age at the time of collection and eligibility.
 Choosing a longer period will result in lower monthly payments that you will receive for your Income for Life with a Guaranteed Period.

 Joint and Survivor Life